 This definition requires an understanding of additional jargon; namely, what a measure and a beat are.
 Most music is played in time; it has a pulse that once started continues until the composition reaches its end.
 This pulse is called the beat.

 Notes and rests are segmented into smaller compartments of time.
 These boxes of time are called measures or bars.
-Notes and rests are contained within measures, and measure lines are used to mark each measure's borders.
-As Figure 3-12 illustrates, measure lines — usually called bar lines — are simple vertical lines used to separate measures.
+Notes and rests are contained within measures, and bar lines are used to mark each measure's borders.
+As you will see in FIGURE 3-21, bar lines are simple vertical lines used to separate measures.

 Quarter and Eighth Notes

 Quarter notes function as the pulse or beat in most of the music you will play.
-Most of the music you will hear uses the quarter note as its heartbeat.
-When you place four quarter notes into a measure of 4/4, it is counted like Figure 3-13.
+Ninety-eight percent of the music you will hear uses the quarter note as its heartbeat.
+When you place four quarter notes into a measure of 4/4, it is counted like FIGURE 3-22.

 Each quarter note represents a downbeat.
 In 4/4, downbeats equal the numbers one, two, three, and four.
-If we divide quarter notes into eighth notes, we will have eight of them per measure.
-Figure 3-14 shows one measure of eighth notes.
+If you divide quarter notes into eighth notes, you will have eight of them per measure.
+It looks like FIGURE 3-23.

 FIGURE 3-23 divided the beat into two parts.
 It should be counted “1-and, 2-and, 3-and, 4-and.”

 In this book, you will play eighth notes two different ways.
 You will play them “straight,” and you will play them “swing.”
 When you play them straight, you will play them exactly as described earlier.
 However, when you play them with a swing feel, you will play them as triplets.
 To better understand this, look at FIGURE 3-24.
 This figure shows you one measure of triplets.
 Bear in mind that these are not yet “swing” eighth notes, but rather, their rhythmical underpinning.